Revolutionary War

 Saratoga Monument

-The Saratoga Monument, located in the Village of Victory in Saratoga National Historic Park, commemorates the American victory in the Battle of Saratoga.
+The Saratoga Monument, located in the Village of Victory, commemorates the American victory in the Battle of Saratoga.
 The cornerstone was laid on the 100th anniversary of the American victory at the Battle of Saratoga, and is administered by the National Park Service, United States Department of Interior.

 Pro tip: Make sure to bring a camera when you visit!
 The Monument, which features Gothic and Egyptian styled elements, is 154 ½ feet tall and overlooks panoramic views of the Hudson Valley.